ucdsailboat/autonomous-sailboat/Arduino Code/Hardware Instructions.md

 ### CONNECTING TO THE RPI WITH WINDOWS REMOTE DESKTOP CONNECTION
 If you're setting up the RPI for the first time, you'll need to set it up for remote desktop connection by following [this YouTube video](https://www.youtube.com/watch?v=IDqQIDL3LKg) and [this blog link](https://raspberrypi.stackexchange.com/questions/56413/error-problem-connecting-to-raspberry-pi-3-with-xrdp) to fix the default cursor.

-To use a laptop's mouse and keyboard, you'll need to connect to the RPi with Window's built in Remote Desktop Connection.
+Otherwise, to use a laptop's mouse and keyboard, you'll need to connect to the RPi with Window's built-in Remote Desktop Connection (or equivalent on Linux or Mac).
 1. Connect the RPi to the laptop with HDMI
 2. Log into Window's remote desktop connection
     * COMPUTER: raspberrypi.local